JoshWComeau

 This is a very low-tech solution.
 I'm hardcoding all of the data.
 Here's what it looks like in the MDX:

 The problem with this approach is that the data will become stale.
 People change their display names and user avatars, but my site won't keep up with the times.
-At some point, I'll write a build helper that will fetch data from the Twitter API using the tweet IDs.
+At some point, maybe I'll write a build helper that will fetch data from the Twitter API using the tweet IDs.

 For reasons I've shared previously, this blog is closed-source, so unfortunately, there isn't a link to a Github repo for you to dig deeper.
 That said, I've enabled sourcemaps, so you can dig through the front-end code in your browser!